Higher Education Cybersecurity Planning at the Executive Level and Implementation of a Management Plan at the IT Department Level – A Case Study

 Objectives of the Project:

-Lighthouse Integrations prepared a Cybersecurity Advisory Service report and a Risk Assessment to identify the threats and their importance.
+We prepared a cybersecurity advisory service report and a Risk Assessment to identify the threats and their importance.

-We created a risk register of the existing IT and security landscape to prioritized remediation steps
+We created a risk register of the existing IT and security landscape to prioritize remediation steps

 We also built a long-term strategic and tactical management plan to bring the cybersecurity team to the target state of maturity within the resources that were available.